Land Use Code

 Wellington Downtown Neighborhood Survey - Results

 The Land Use Code includes more than just zoning, it also provides a description of all uses, the processes that are available for development, and the standards for development.
-Your thoughts and feedback are greatly appreciated.

-- Create more predictable standards and processes
+- Creating more predictable standards and processes

-- Create a more user-friendly code
+- Creating a more user-friendly code

 - What is the Land Use Code and how does it affect my property rights?